 However, this is not enough for modern farming due to increased demands for more and more products, which calls for the cannabis seed structure to be manipulated to indoor operations which can account for light and humidity, tricking the plant to start sprouting the flower responsible for delivering the cannabinoid compounds—autumn or fall coming early in the unnatural cycle.

-And this is well and good for the purposes to modern day farm operations, but not always to the plant.
+And this is well and good for the purposes of modern-day farm operations, but not always to the plant.

 This is, in particular, an added reason as to why cannabis plants have been maligned—the processing methods manipulate too much.